peakphp/framework/README.md

 ### Contributes

-There is many way you can help:
+There is many ways you can help:

 - Feedbacks
 - Pull requests / bug submissions